Q-back/MyClineRules/Workflows/code_with_me.md

 # code_with_me.md
 Don't do many unrelated changes.
-Do changes in small chunks and ask user to review them.
+Do changes in small chunks and ask operator to review them.

 ## Final notes
 Before you proceed please confirm you already know about these rules.